 – Unsuitable ground requiring engineering design

-– Large square metres of glass (leading to steel portals)
+– Large square metres of glass (requiring steel portals)

-– Open expanses of living areas (requiring engineering due to lack of bracing)
+– Open expanses of living areas (requiring engineering due to lack of walls to brace)

 – Expensive cladding (like cedar) & roofing (tray roofing)

 – Any build methods that are time consuming

 With all our home designs we ‘de-engineer’ them as much as possible to keep within your budget.
 There’s no point designing a home you can’t afford!
 Budget costing throughout the design process helps budget accuracy.